Linda McCartney: Music

 After the Beatles broke up in 1970, Paul taught Linda to play keyboards and recorded an album with her, Ram, as a duo.
 The couple formed the band Wings.
-They garnered several Grammy Awards, becoming one of the most successful British bands of the 1970s, but had to endure jibes about Linda's singing.
+They garnered several Grammy Awards, becoming one of the most successful British bands of the 1970s, but had to endure gibes about Linda's singing.

 In 1977 the reggae-inspired single "Seaside Woman" was released by an obscure band called Suzy and the Red Stripes on Epic Records in the United States.
 Suzy and the Red Stripes were Wings, with Linda (who wrote the song) on lead vocals.
 The song, recorded by Wings in 1972, was written in response to allegations from Paul's publisher that Linda's co-writing credits were inauthentic and that she was not a real songwriter.
-In 1971 Northern Songs and Maclen Music filed a lawsuit alleging that Paul McCartney had violated an exclusive rights agreement by collaborating with Linda on the song "Another Day", which had the effect of transferring a 50% share of the publishing royalties to his own McCartney Music company.
+In 1971 Northern Songs and Maclen Music filed a lawsuit alleging that Paul McCartney had violated an exclusive rights agreement by collaborating with Linda on the song "Another Day," which had the effect of transferring a 50% share of the publishing royalties to his own McCartney Music company.
 The lawsuit was "amicably settled," according to an ATV spokesman, in June 1972.

 The McCartneys shared an Oscar nomination for the song "Live and Let Die"; they were photographed together at the event in April 1974.
 Linda's album Wide Prairie, which included "Seaside Woman," was released posthumously in 1998.
 Along with eight other British composers, Paul contributed to the choral album A Garland for Linda, and he dedicated his classical album Ecce Cor Meum (1999) to Linda.

 Vegetarian cookbooks and company

-When she and Paul decided to become vegetarians in 1975, Linda stated that she would no longer "eat anything with a face" and "if slaughterhouses had glass walls the whole world would be vegetarian."
+Linda and Paul decided to become vegetarians in 1975.
 This shift led to the creation of cookbooks and a company.
 In 1989, she released her first vegetarian cookbook, Linda McCartney's Home Cooking (she credits author Peter Cox "for all of his help and research" on the copyright page).
 Next in 1991, Linda started her own company called Linda McCartney Foods, that served frozen vegetarian meals.
-According to Far Out Magazine, Linda McCartney Foods, "helped make it easier and more accessible for people to choose not to eat meat.
-At the time, options were extremely limited and Linda essentially made vegetarianism possible on a much larger scale.
-The brand is one of Britain’s most established meat-free food products."
-However, in 1999, The H.J.
-Heinz Company acquired the company, and in 2007, the Hain Celestial Group bought it.
+In 1999, the H. J. Heinz Company acquired the company, and in 2007, the Hain Celestial Group bought it.

-Her next vegetarian cookbook, Linda's Kitchen: Simple and Inspiring Recipes for Meatless Meals, was published in 1995, and was nominated for a James Beard Foundation Award in the Vegetarian Books category in 1996.
-In 2021, Paul, Stella, and Mary McCartney updated and veganized a number of Linda's vegetarian recipes, and released them as the vegan cookbook, Linda McCartney’s Family Kitchen.
+Her second vegetarian cookbook, Linda's Kitchen: Simple and Inspiring Recipes for Meatless Meals, was published in 1995, and was nominated for a James Beard Foundation Award in the Vegetarian Books category in 1996.
+A few decades later, Paul, Stella, and Mary McCartney updated her previous cookbooks and released them as the 2021 cookbook, Linda McCartney's Family Kitchen: Over 90 Plant-Based Recipes to Save the Planet and Nourish the Soul, which was nominated for an IVFF award in 2021.